ScottLogic/blog/_posts/2025-11-12-communicating-architecture.md

+---
+title: Communicating Architecture with Diagrams
+date: 2025-11-17 00:00:00 Z
+categories:
+- Architecture
+- Tech
+author: sbreingan
+summary: An overview of approaches on how we communicate architecture
+---

 # Communicating Architecture: From Whiteboards to Models

 One of the most important responsibilities of a software architect is **communicating architecture effectively**.
 Whether you're sketching out a new system or explaining how existing components fit together, the goal is always the same: help others understand the structure, purpose, and implications of the architecture.